Dating of the MiDDle to Upper paleolithic

 with Level 19 (Figure 2).

-the dense accumulation of osyter and mussel shells in level 19.
-Right, bottom: The stratigraphic succession observed in
+accumulation of osyter and mussel shells in level 19.
+Right, bottom: The stratigraphic

-the east profile of the western area, with indication of the correspondence between stalagmite samples and stratigraphic
+profile of the western area, with indication of the correspondence between stalagmite

 in the photo above.